 So, the audio and doing the video, but John Corker and my business partner were speechwriters at the White House under Bill Clinton.
-So he kind of looks after and [over]sees the content teams.
+So he looks after and [over]sees the content teams.
 We have writers and editors because you want to have a nice rich blog post, which goes along with it.
 After all, you want to drive people to your website.
 Because people who drive people only to listeners only to iTunes or Spotify, or Stitcher.
 You don’t capture any data right, and there’s no other real[ly] data about your company.
 So, I encourage people.
 But, if you do have it, you want to make sure there is an asset that lives on your website.
-So, there’s a lot of different moving pieces, and, as a business owner, you want to make sure that you’re not; you’re just building the relationship and running your business.
+So, there are a lot of different moving pieces, and, as a business owner, you want to make sure that you’re not; you’re just building the relationship and running your business.

 Yeah, I mean, we tell our clients sort of a similar message about not building on rented land.
 Don’t rely on a single platform because you can get kicked off Facebook; you can kick off the link and, I’m assuming, you can get kicked off of iTunes if you may not have done anything that you’re even aware of, but for some reason that trips their turn in terms of service and, so, you want to make sure you have that degree of control.
 So, you can be on all those platforms, but you need to be on your platform.